"1776 with Our Nation's First Flag" Crewneck sweatshirt

 Our original design, celebrating July 4th and our nation's Declaration of Independence.

-"1776" and our nation's first flag, on the front and our nation's first flag, on the front and this text on the back, which is taken from the original vellum copy that the delegates signed: "We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness — July 4, 1776."
+"1776" and our nation's first flag on the front and this text on the back, which is taken from the original vellum copy that the delegates signed: "We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness — July 4, 1776."

 Light steel - A super soft 7.8 ounce made with 80% cotton / 20% polyester and that has been pre-washed to reduce shrinkage.
 With ribbed waistband and cuffs.
 This is a lightweight sweatshirt, and much lighter than the hooded sweatshirt we offer in other designs.
 See size chart